 In this step, markers separated into their corresponding linkage groups are ordered using

 $ java -cp /path/Lep-MAP3/bin OrderMarkers2 data=p_fil.call map=map.txt > order.txt

 One may use the parameter

-sexAveraged to calculate sex-averaged map distances ( by default male and female genetic maps are curated separately), also
+sexAveraged to calculate sex-averaged map distances (by default male and female genetic maps are curated), also

-numMergeIterations paramteres are used to adjust number of iterations (by deafault its is 6 iterations per linkage group).
+numMergeIterations parameter can be used to adjust number of iterations (by deafault its 6 iterations per linkage group).

 2.0 Checking the accuracy of the marker order

 If the physical positons of the markers in the curated genetic map curation are known, then one may use that information to evaluate the quality of the marker order in the genetic map, especially markers that inflate the chromosome length, by making a correlation plot of the genetic and physical positions of the markers for each chromosome or linkage group.

 Note: It is a common scenario to see the marker orders are flipped relative to their physical positions.
 There is nothing to panic about, one may fix it by manually sorting it.

 Command to obtain the marker information using